-- Students in the Erasmus Mundus Master's Programme in European Wind Energy Master (EWEM) follow the programme required by Erasmus Mundus.
-This programme requires that students attend three of the four partner-universities during the two years MSc programme.
-At least two universities must be represented by professors of the involved departments of these universities in the committee in charge of the examination of the thesis. - 2.
-An individual study programme of students in the EWEM elective profile Electric Power Systems consists of: - a.
-Core courses worth 31.5 credits - b.
-Elective courses worth at least 43.5 credits - c.
+- c.
 The thesis project worth 45 credits - 3.
 The courses are followed at the University of Technology Denmark (DTU) in the first semester, at Delft University of Technology (TUD) the second semester and at Norwegian University of Science and Technology (NTNU) in the third semester of the programme (first semester of the second year). - 4.
 The complete programme is described in http://ewem.tudelft.nl/ - 5.
 A minimum of 47 credits should belong to courses from an Electrical Engineering programme. - 6.
 Language and Communication skills (limited to between 3 and 5 credits) and an internship (limited to 6 credits) can be chosen as part of the elective space in any of the semesters at any of the participating partner universities. - 7.
 In addition to the recommended electives, students can choose other courses from the total available list of the EWEM partner universities, in agreement with the local academic track coordinators. - 8.
 The TU Delft Electrical Engineering degree will be awarded if a student has earned for all study units of their individual study programme of the EWEM programme at TU Delft a mark that is greater than or equal to 6 and has passed all study units of the EWEM programme at DTU and NTNU. - 9.
 The thesis project is the final study unit of the programme and serves to prove that the student acquired the academic competences of a Master of Science.
 The student executes the thesis project independently, with guidance of at least two supervisors, one of them from the scientific staff of TU Delft, and one from the scientific staff of NTNU.

-Part 2E - Sustainable Energy Technology
+Part 2F - Sustainable Energy Technology

-Article 27 - Admission to the Master's degree programme Sustainable Energy Technology (Art.
+Article 32 - Admission to the Master's degree programme Sustainable Energy Technology (Art.
 7.30b WHW)